Why should I care about heart attacks and cardiac arrest?

 You might assume that a heart attack or cardiac arrest is something you only need to worry about when you're older.
 But sad to say, heart problems are all too common in younger men.
 After accidents (such as car crashes), heart disease is the most common killer of men between the ages of 35 and 44.
 In men 45 to 54 years old, it's No. 1.

-Not to be horribly dreary, but look at it this way: In the long run, the odds are about one in three that you will die of cardiovascular disease.
-So why not try to put that grim event off as long as possible -- or prevent it altogether?
+In the long run, the odds are about one in three that you will die of cardiovascular disease.
+So why not try to put it off as long as possible -- or prevent it altogether?

 What are heart attacks and cardiac arrest?

 You've heard the terms a million times.
 But do you know the difference between a heart attack and cardiac arrest?

 The cause of a heart attack (or myocardial infarction) is pretty easy to understand.
 It's essentially a plumbing problem.
-As any schoolboy knows, the heart is really a pump that circulates the blood throughout your body.
+The heart is a pump that circulates the blood throughout your body.
 But like all pumps, it needs an energy supply to work -- in this case, a flow of blood with oxygen and nutrients.

-Sometimes the arteries that feed the heart -- called the coronary arteries -- get clogged up with a combination of fats, clotted blood, and other nasty stuff.
-If a blood clot suddenly blocks off a clogged artery altogether, the heart stops getting the fuel it needs, the cells start starving and dying, and the pump can stop working.
+Sometimes the arteries that feed the heart -- called the coronary arteries -- get clogged with a combination of fats, clotted blood, and other nasty stuff.
+If a blood clot suddenly blocks a clogged artery, the heart stops getting the fuel it needs, the cells start starving and dying, and the pump can stop working.